lando/acquia/docs/tooling.md

 # CLI Tooling

 Each Lando Acquia recipe will also ship with the Acquia toolchain.
-This means you can use `drush` and `acli` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.
+This means you can use `drush` and `acli` via Lando and avoid needing to install and manage specific `php` versions and related tooling directly on your host machine.

 ```bash
 lando acli              Runs acli commands